Links on Android Authority may earn us a commission. Learn more.

 Finally got a new PS5?
 Here are 7 things you should do first

-So you were lucky enough to unwrap a PS5 over the holidays (or maybe you bought it for yourself, we don’t judge).
+If you’ve been lucky enough to bag yourself a PS5, congratulations!
 Once you find a good place to keep your massive console, there’s a lot to do.
 First and foremost, there’s probably a heap of updates to take care of all of the changes from the last year.
 After that, you’ll probably have to update your controller, too, and every single game you install.

 After all of those updates are out of the way and your new PS5 is ready for you, here are seven things you should do.